tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Well that's a logo we haven't seen around these parts in quite a while.
-And before you ask, no, EternaLEnVy hasn't finished his *Investor Z* filler arc and returned to the Dota scene quite yet.
+And before you ask, no, EternaLEnVy hasn't finished his *Investor Z* [filler arc](https://tl.net/blogs/616169-eternalenvy-post-dota-trading-journey#1) and returned to the Dota scene quite yet.
 Instead, this roster was playing as Entity for most of the year.

 Watson, Kataomi, and Fishman were all on the TI12 Entity.
 Gabbi was replaced by DM and Stormstormer was replaced by reibl, who was then also replaced by Noone after they failed to qualify for ESL KL.

 Lastly, Astini joined as coach after Elite League S1.
 The players have publicly given a lot of credit to Astini after he started working with them.
-The man's results are nothing to scoff at, he was also coaching nouns last year when they got their surprise top 8 finish.
+The man's results are nothing to scoff at, he was also coaching nouns when they got their surprise top 8 finish last TI.

 **How was their season?**